4th-earth/site-fourth-earth/content/raw.md

 - SHOULD or RECOMMENDED, mean that there may exist valid reasons in particular circumstances to ignore a particular item, but the full implications must be understood and carefully weighed before choosing a different course;
 - SHOULD NOT or NOT RECOMMENDED, mean that there may exist valid reasons in particular circumstances when the particular behavior is acceptable or even useful, but the full implications should be understood and the case carefully weighed before implementing any behavior described with this label; and
 - MAY or OPTIONAL, mean that an item is truly optional.

-4th Earth RAW is designed for collaborative storytelling, home brewing, and hacking.
-From the mundane, theatre of the absurd, to the fanciful and super-heroic, whether you're solo-adventuring or in a group, 4th Earth RAW gives you a set of mechanics to keep the mystery and challenge alive.

-Players personify one or more [Characters](#characters) who interact with the [Setting](#setting) and other Characters.

 **Equipment:** We RECOMMEND Players use standard polyhedral dice, however, any means by which choosing one or more random numbers between 1 and 12 will do; the dice would be: